Mumbai Travel Guide

 -Stroll along Marine Drive, Mumbai's famous coastal thoroughfare.

 Quite centrally located on the west coast of India, Mumbai is the gateway to the hedonistic pleasures of Goa, the beach paradise of India.
-However, from Mumbai it is also easy to travel north and experience cities like Udaipur and Jaipur.
+However, from Mumbai it is also easy to travel north and experience cities such as Udaipur and Jaipur.
 The well-known Kanha National Park can be found to the east of Mumbai.

 Mumbai Chhatrapati Shivaji International Airport, often referred to simply as Mumbai Airport, is the second-busiest airport in southern Asia.
 It is located 18 miles (29km) north of Mumbai and receives direct flights from London and New York.
 Get more information on Airports in Mumbai.